AJAskey/MarketTools/README.md

 ##What works now:
 * Parsing SIP data files and writing DB text, binary, and big binary.
-* Reading DB tedt, binary, and big binary files.
+* Reading DB text, binary, and big binary files.
 * CompanySummary lists for each year and quarter.
 * CompanyDerived reads DB files and calculates derived data from these (example PE, Margin, ROE)